 Only one user can use this service on a Physical Channel, and the user is identified with the Physical Channel Name of the Physical Channel.
 SDUs from different users are not multiplexed together within one Physical Channel.

-The Insert Service is provided only if the Physical Channel Managed Parameter ‘Transfer Frame Type’ is ‘Fixed Length’.
+The Insert Service is provided only if the Managed Parameter ‘Physical Channel Transfer Frame Type’ is ‘Fixed Length’.

 INSERT SERVICE PARAMETERS